famoser/Mensa/README.md

 For ETH, look in [eth/locations.json](./app/src/main/assets/eth/locations.json).
 The `infoUrlSlug` must match the hompage slug (e.g. `zentrum/clausiusbar` for `https://ethz.ch/de/campus/erleben/gastronomie-und-einkaufen/gastronomie/restaurants-und-cafeterias/zentrum/clausiusbar.html`).
 The `idSlug` must be the id of the menu plan (e.g. for Clasiusbar, the menu plan linked [here](https://ethz.ch/de/campus/erleben/gastronomie-und-einkaufen/gastronomie/menueplaene.html) has the URL `https://ethz.ch/de/campus/erleben/gastronomie-und-einkaufen/gastronomie/menueplaene/offerDay.html?language=de&date=2022-08-22&id=4`).

 For implementation details how the links are constructed (to try it out yourself), check out [ETHMensaProvider.kt](./app/src/main/java/ch/famoser/mensa/services/providers/ETHMensaProvider.kt) and [UZHMensaProvider.kt](./app/src/main/java/ch/famoser/mensa/services/providers/UZHMensaProvider.kt).

+## Release Checklist

+Release checklist:

+- [ ] increase the `versionCode` and adapt the `versionName` in `app/build.gradle`.
+- [ ] upload the signed abb to the play store (use `assets/keystore.jks` with strong PW)
+- [ ] generate a signed apk
+- [ ] write a changelog in fastlane metadata
+- [ ] commit
+- [ ] create a new release on github with the `versionName` and attach the signed apk

+The key store can be found in `assets/keystore.jks`, the name of the key is `upload`.
+The password is the personal strong passord of the author.